• English

 Where is Tanta?
 Exploring the Tanta Egypt Map

-As you look at the Tanta Egypt map, you will notice that the city is divided into several districts or neighborhoods, each with its own unique character and charm.
+As you look at the Tanta Egypt map, you will notice that the city is divided into several districts or neighborhoods, each with unique character and charm.
 The city center, known as Midan El Geish, is home to many of Tanta's most famous landmarks, including the Great Mosque of Tanta, the Tanta Museum, and the bustling Tanta Market.
 Surrounding the city center are residential neighborhoods, where you can experience the daily life of local Egyptians and immerse yourself in the city's vibrant culture.

 The Rich History of Tanta City